The Truth About 'AI Password Finders' (And What Actually Works)

 There is no AI on earth that can look at that hash and "find" MyPassword123.
 Any website or app claiming to do this is almost certainly a scam designed to take your money or install malware.

 So where does the confusion come from?
-When security experts talk about AI cracking passwords, they're referring to something different: AI-powered guessing on a massive scale.
+When security experts discuss AI and passwords, they mean automated guessing at scale.

 The Real AI Solution: Moving from "Finding" to "Brainstorming"